jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-04-04-set-up-taranis-x-lite/index.md

 Now you can connect the radio via USB to your computer, any data micro USB to USB cable will do.

 If you have any existing models already set up, it's a good idea to back them up now.
 To do that, click the `Read Models and Settings from Radio` button.
-You can export/save those somewhere so you have a back up.
+You can export/save those somewhere so you have a backup.

 ![Read models and settings from radio button in OpenTX](set-up-taranis-x-lite-29.jpg)

 #### 4. Flash the firmware

-Finally click `Write Firmware to Radio` and in a few seconds you will have your Taranis X-Lite upgraded to the latest firmware.
+Finally, click `Write Firmware to Radio` and in a few seconds you will have your Taranis X-Lite upgraded to the latest firmware.

 ![Write firmware to radio button in OpenTX](set-up-taranis-x-lite-30.jpg)